interscript/rababa/docs/research-arabic-diacritization-06-2021.md

 # Literature and Codes

-As in 06/2021...
+Last updated: 2021-06.

 We review only the more advanced technologies.

 Older solutions used rules based approaches.

 Deep Learning was applied relatively to the problem of diacritization, gradually getting better results than rules based approaches.

 **Mishkal, Arabic text vocalization software** Zerrouki, T.